 And Who are the SV Chairs?

-SV chairs are two senior SVs who have seen the process through multiple years of serving as SVs.
-The SV chair position is a two year commitment (one junior chair and one senior chair).
+SV chairs are two-three senior SVs (in-person SV chairs, online SV chair, and local SV chair) who have seen the process through multiple years of serving as SVs.
+The SV chair position is a two-year commitment (one junior chair and one senior chair).
 This is because the CHI SV program is a beast.
-With 175 SVs each year, coordination with many conference chairs, multiple stakeholders with different needs, serving as SV chair for CHI requires SV experience and training in the role.
+With 180 SVs each year, coordination with many conference chairs, multiple stakeholders with different needs, serving as SV chair for CHI requires SV experience and training in the role.
 The first year the junior SV chair observes, learns, and helps with organizational tasks.
 They learn how to operate new.chisv.org, how to address different types of requests, and how to manage an operation the size of a small startup.

 Future SV chairs are selected based on their experience as SVs, their graduation timeline, and the specific needs of the conference that year.
 The current SV chairs consider several candidates and make a recommendation to the General Chairs of someone they are confident will do a good job in organizing the SV program for the coming years.
 Sometimes, when there are special needs the General Chairs of future CHIs are brought in earlier in this decision process, to ensure that the “rollover” SV Chair will be able to attend to those needs (e.g. locations where English is not as widely spoken or where cultural norms are significantly different).

 As SV chairs, we invest more than 100 pre-conference hours planning SV tasks and ensuring the conference is adequately supported by the SV program.
 During the conference we spend the majority of our time at the conference managing and addressing incoming requests.
 If you would like to be a future SV chair, make sure you are an SV at CHI (and other conferences as well), have higher responsibilities and tasks (volunteer for them!), and that you let us know that you are interested.
 Every year we go through the process of picking a new junior chair and that person can be you!